-The design and development of infographics is an excellent skill for students/trainees to develop.
-In recognition of this, the Canadian Nutrition Society (CNS) holds an annual Infographic Award Competition in an effort to challenge trainee participants to create factual, evidenced-based, nutrition and health-related infographics that are visual and contain key messages that are simple and easy to understand.
+The design and development of infographics is an excellent skill for trainees/early career professionals to develop.
+In recognition of this, the Canadian Nutrition Society (CNS) holds an annual Infographic Award Competition in an effort to challenge trainees/early career professionals to create factual, evidence-based, nutrition and health-related infographics that are visual and contain key messages that are simple and easy to understand.

-Competition submission deadline via the online Infographics Management Tool - January 31, 2021.
-Submissions now closed.
+Competition submission deadline via the online Infographics Management Tool - January 31, 2024.
 You will need to be a CNS Member to access this Tool.

 To be eligible to participate in this competition, the applicant:

-- must be an undergraduate or graduate student, post-degree dietetic intern, medical resident, postdoctoral fellow or young professional (i.e. graduated within 5 years of previous degree or within 2 years of postdoctoral training);
+- Must be an undergraduate or graduate student, post-degree dietetic intern, medical resident, postdoctoral fellow or early-career professional (i.e. graduated within 5 years of previous degree or within 2 years of postdoctoral training);

-- must be a current member in good standing with the CNS at the time of submission.
+- Must be a current member in good standing with CNS at the time of submission.